-Everything from backaches to frequent urination are cited as symptoms of pregnancy.
+Everything from backaches to frequent urination is cited as symptoms of pregnancy.
 Many of these signs can be caused by conditions other than pregnancy, like menstruation for example.
 With a large number of pregnancy indicators mirroring the symptoms of menstruation, it can sometimes be tough to tell the difference.
 Timing is everything!
 As much as we all hate the task of tracking that pesky period, it is important!
 Having period symptoms when it isn’t time for menstruation is a big red flag that you could, in fact, be experiencing pregnancy symptoms.

 The American Pregnancy Association states that the three most common symptoms women note when they suspect they could be pregnant are a missed period, nausea, and tender breasts or discolored areolas.
 Additional indicators include frequent urination, spotting, abdominal cramps, fatigue, morning sickness, sensitivities to certain smells, mood swings, elevated temperature, odorless white vaginal discharge, food cravings, acne and darkening pigmentation to the midline abdomen.

 Individually, ALL of these symptoms can be explained by alternate conditions.
 For example, a missed period can be the result of stress or significant weight change; frequent urination can indicate a urinary tract infection.
 The potential for alternative explanation makes pregnancy signs difficult to read.
 However, in combination, symptoms become a better indicator.